 No matter what you decide, I would tell your other half sooner than later.
 This way you have someone to support you through initial morning sickness or just the swing of emotions that can come from all of this.
 You can also start to discuss how you will tell both sides of family, finding a provider and all things baby.

-In any case, make sure you take a photo of you two to remember the occasion!
+In any case, there are ton of fun ways to tell your husband you’re pregnant, just make sure you take a photo of you two to remember the occasion!

 Should you tell family sooner than 13 weeks?